jalasem/100-days-of-code/log.md

 ### Day 0: March 11, 2017

-**Today's Progress**: Embarked on a Journey to fix up my javascript.
+**Today's Progress**: Embarked on a Journey to fix up my javascript fundamentals.
 Being realistic and honest to myself, I took a lot of drills at FCC to polish my skills and [here](freecodecamp/bonfire.md) is a little of those thing I learnt.
 I also made a [Boilerplate for Materializecss, ionicons, animatecss and fontawesome icon](https://github.com/jalasem/materializecss_starter) to make Material front-end design as easy and quick as possible.

 **Thoughts:** I was kind of challenging at the beginning.
 Could'nt believe I lost my grip of the fundamentals but rihgt now I am gaining back my confidence grdaually.
 This is really amazing!!!.